10. S3 classes#

 ## [1] 4 2 3 3 1

 It is not a bug.
 It is a well-documented (and now explained) behaviour.
-After all, compound types (classed objects) are merely emulated through the basic ones.
+After all, compound types (classed objects) are emulated through the basic ones.

 Important